Modern Slavery Act

-Furthermore, we will seek to introduce additional controls, by including language with respect to compliance with anti-slavery and human trafficking laws and policies in new supplier contracts.
-We also audit (on a sampling, risk-based basis) certain suppliers and operations for modern slavery and human trafficking and other risks.
+We will seek to include language with respect to compliance with anti-slavery and human trafficking laws and policies in new supplier contracts.
+We also audit (on a sampling, risk based basis) some of our suppliers and operations for modern slavery and human trafficking and other risks.

-We have a confidential, externally administered, whistleblowing hotline available to all DP World workers and third parties which can be used to report suspected violations of human rights.
+We have a whistleblowing hotline available to all DP World workers and third parties which can be used to report suspected violations of human rights.
 All reporters are protected from retaliation in any form.

 5. Areas of risk in our business and supply chains

 The risk of modern slavery and human trafficking varies by jurisdiction and sector.
-Hence, we created a working group to address any immerging issues.
+We conducted a due diligence review of our own operations in 2016, which included the creation of a working group to address any issues.
 This working group identified procurement, third party contractors and the use of our ports by others for human trafficking purposes as the highest risk areas for DP World.

-To mitigate these risks, we have increased our oversight of, and requirements for, vendors and third- party contractors with respect to modern slavery and human trafficking.
-Our Global Security team works closely and supports global law enforcement agencies to improve supply chain security and prevent human traffickers from using DP World’s terminals and facilities.
-This includes enhancing our security management system processes, deploying advanced security technologies, using internal and external audits, providing awareness training on how to identify indicators of modern slavery and human trafficking, particularly in combination with criminal activities.
-In addition, as well as implementing and acquiring the mandatory security regulatory accreditations like ISPS Code, DP World has raised its security benchmark by adopting and implementing ISO 28000 and other Global Security Initiatives across its global portfolio, such as the Custom-Trade Partnership Against Terrorism (CTPAT), Authorized Economic Operator (AEO) and Container Security Initiatives (CSI) which further improves the mitigation of human trafficking threats in our terminals and facilities.
+To mitigate these risks, we have increased our oversight of, and requirements for, vendors and third-party contractors with respect to modern slavery and human trafficking.
+Our Global Security team has worked with global law enforcement agencies to improve supply chain security and prevent human traffickers from using DP World’s terminals.
+This includes enhancing our management security teams’ processes using audits conducted by 3rd party accreditation, providing awareness training on how to identify indicators of modern slavery and human trafficking, particularly in combination with criminal activities, and providing our support to these agencies.

 6. Effectiveness of efforts

-We are currently focusing on raising awareness amongst our employees, workers and contractors to understand the requirements of the UK Modern Slavery Act 2015 and other modern slavery regulations from around the world, and on giving them the tools to flag potential issues.
-In 2019, to further this, we held a knowledge sharing session with one of our major contractors on this topic.
+We are currently focusing on raising awareness amongst our employees, workers and contractors to understand the requirements of the UK Modern Slavery Act 2015 and on giving them the tools to flag potential issues.
+In 2017, to further this, we held a knowledge sharing session with one of our major contractors on this topic.
 Over time, we will develop key performance indicators across our various business units to ensure that our modern slavery and human trafficking policies and procedures are implemented to maximum effect.

-This statement is made pursuant to section 54(1) of the UK Modern Slavery Act 2015 and constitutes DP World’s modern slavery and human trafficking statement for the financial year ending 31 December 2019.
-It has been approved by DP World’s board of directors.
+This statement is made pursuant to section 54(1) of the UK Modern Slavery Act 2015 and constitutes DP World’s modern slavery and human trafficking statement for the financial year ending 31 December 2017.
+It has been approved by DP World’s board of directors, Group Chairman and CEO.